 You can even organise a bike tour if you want to learn more about the history at the same time!
 That said, keep an eye out for bikers as you’re walking around Ghent.

-Spending one day exploring Ghent will be a day well spent.
-Here is everything you should add to your Ghent itinerary.
+Spending a day exploring Ghent will be a day well spent.
+Here is everything you should add to your trip.

 Walk along Graslei and Korenlei

-The Graslei and Korenlei are the two walking paths on either side of the canal that carves their way through Ghent.
+The Graslei and Korenlei are the two walking paths on either side of the canal that carves their way through the city.
 Casually strolling along the canal bank is a great introduction to sightseeing in Ghent.
 On nice evenings, you’ll see locals sitting on the banks enjoying their time.

 It’s also the place to be for stunning views of Ghent lit up after dark.
 The Graslei and Korenlei meet up at St. Michael’s Bridge, another great place for an iconic view of Ghent.